VonAlphaBisZulu/ECMpy2.0/README.md

 + 00.Model_preview.ipynb
     + Assessment of gene coverage (UniProt ID coverage), reaction coverage (EC number coverage excluding exchange reactions), and metabolite coverage (BiGG ID coverage).
 + 01.get_reactiion_kcat_using_DLKcat.ipynb
-    + Using DLKcat for predicting enzyme kinetic parameters directly based on the sequence information of enzymes catalyzing reactions and substrate information
+    + Using DLKcat for predicting enzyme kinetic parameters directly based on the sequence information of enzymes catalyzing reactions and substrate information.
 + 01.get_reaction_kcat_using_AutoPACMEN.ipynb
     + Employing the AutoPACMEN process for extracting enzyme kinetic parameter information from the BRENDA and SABIO-RK databases.
 + 02.get_ecModel_using_ECMpy.ipynb
-    + Using the ECMpy process to construct ecGEM,
+    + Using the ECMpy process to construct ecGEM.
 + 03.ecModel_calibration.ipynb
-    + An automated parameter calibration process for the ecModel, guided by the principle of enzyme utilization。
+    + An automated parameter calibration process for the ecModel, guided by the principle of enzyme utilization.
 + 04.ecModel_analysis.ipynb
     + Some analysis cases of ecModels.
 + 05.ecModel_ME.ipynbP